Shyam-Prag/Delete-AWS-Rest-API/README.md

-# Delete-AWS-Rest-API
+At the time of writing this, the DeleteRestApi call has a TPS of 1 request every 30 seconds.
+It can be annoying to sit and wait in the API Gateway console to manually delete REST API's, waiting 30 seconds between every delete operation.
+This article provides a python script which can be run in order to loop over all REST API's within an AWS region.
-Problem: API Gateway has the default quota of deleting REST API's which is set to 1 requests every 30 seconds per account.
-This can be very time consuming and annoying to sit in the console and manually delete each REST API..
-The below python script allows you to delete all rest APIs using using the get_rest_apis boto3 API call and the delete_rest_apis API call to delete all REST API's within the account.
+To change the region, use `aws configure` locally or update boto3 client config to include the region.